Privileged Entrance Vatican Tour with Sistine Chapel

 - Belvedere Torso

 Our Privileged Entrance Vatican Tour starts at 7:30 a.m. and we enter the Vatican Museums just after 8 a.m (an hour earlier than general public access).
-As a result, witness the jaw-dropping Sistine Chapel before the masses stream in.
-After visiting the Sistine Chapel, our professional English-speaking guide will take you back through the highlights of the Vatican Museums.
-Then pass back through the Sistine Chapel and head to St. Peter’s Basilica.
-One of our most popular Rome tours, this 3.5-hour Vatican tour includes:
+Witness the jaw-dropping Sistine Chapel before the masses stream in.
+As one of our most popular Rome tours, this 3.5-hour Vatican tour includes:

 - - Skip the line Vatican tickets